-Goal 17 Life skills and parenting programs Strategy Source of Funds Objective Outcome Estimated Outputs Support life skills and parenting training programs and services to aid families in balancing home and work life CDBG Suitable Living Environment Affordability This project was not funded in FY 2008.
+Strategy Source of Funds Objective Outcome Estimated Outputs Support life skills and parenting training programs and services to aid families in balancing home and work life CDBG Suitable Living Environment Affordability This project was not funded in FY 2008.
 Funded in previous years.(See Goal 6)

-Goal 18.
-Reduce lead Goal 18.
-Reduce lead based paint hazards Strategy Source of Funds Objective Outcome Estimated Outputs Identify and abate lead paint hazards in single and multifamily residential properties being rehabilitated and in mortgage programs sponsored by the County CDBG HOME Decent Housing Affordability This project was not funded in FY 2008.
+Strategy Source of Funds Objective Outcome Estimated Outputs Identify and abate lead paint hazards in single and multifamily residential properties being rehabilitated and in mortgage programs sponsored by the County CDBG HOME Decent Housing Affordability This project was not funded in FY 2008.
 Remaining funds from previous years will be used to test for lead based paint in FY2009.
 An estimated 5 housing units will be evaluated.

-Goal 18.
-Continued support of anti-crime efforts

-Strategy Source of Funds Objective Outcome Estimated Outputs

-Support the Police CDBG Suitable Living Sustainability See Goal 16.
+Goal 18: Continued upping of and order A Monte States Strategy Source of Funds Objective Outcome Estimated Outputs Support the Police Department in its anti-crime efforts throughout communities in the County, particularly CDBG Suitable Living Environment Sustainability See Goal 16. in the C-Safe Communities

-Department in its Environment

-anti-crime efforts

-throughout

-communities in the

-County, particularly

-in the C-Safe

-Communities